How I Passed the 300-115 Switch Exam

 Additionally, I do the practice exams on PearsonTestPrep.com.
 At first, I keep them specific to the chapters and topics I’m covering to see how well the material is sticking.
 When I get a question wrong I review the correct answers, and I make sure that the correct answer and the facts supporting it are in my notes.

 In the weeks leading up to my exam during the time slot that my exam is scheduled to be, I will put myself in exam mode.
 This just prepares my mind that during this time I need to be in exam mode and not doing anything else but taking the exam.
 It creates a muscle memory that I feel, after doing this for several of my certification exams, it better prepares me for what I’m about to do.
 By exam mode, I literally mean “exam mode” on Pearson Test Prep.
 In exam mode, you answer a question and move onto the next.
 You cannot go back to previous questions and you do not see if you got the question right or wrong like you can in practice mode.
 Afterward, I review my notes, I lab, rinse, repeat.

 Everyone Learns Differently

 While I’ve shared with you what works for me, it’s important to remember that everyone learns differently.
 If what you’re doing isn’t working, try something else.
 Just like everyone learns differently everyone teaches differently too.
-Find different videos with different instructors.
+Find different videos with different instructors – there’s tons of great resources out there!
 You may find that one instructor that presents the difficult material in a way that just makes it click and all the pieces fall into place.